-These are super economical garden beds made from galvanized steel mesh and geo-fabric.
-They are lightweight and come rolled up in a bag.
-They set up in minutes with no tools needed.
-Available in a variety of sizes and heights.
-Put together a bunch off add-ons to make interesting and creative shapes.
+Our raised garden beds are made from galvanized steel mesh and geo-fabric.
+They are durable, lasting 10+ years, lightweight and come rolled up in a bag.
+Set-up takes just minutes with no tools needed.
+Garden Circles come in a variety of sizes- 28" wide to 5' wide, and heights- 1'-3' tall.

 Add-Ons allow you to make your garden beds as long, or as creative as you want.
 The idea is that you start with a Round Garden Bed and then link Add-Ons together from it.
 You could do the same thing by just butting full rounds tight together, but this saves a few bucks on materials, and that adds up when you are putting several of these together in some serious yardening or gardenscaping.